 There is nothing worse than sitting through a presentation that sounds like it is being given by Ben Stein.
 Ugh.
 The thought of that makes me want to go to sleep right now.
 It doesn’t matter what the content is, no one will actively stay listening if the presentation is being delivered in that way.

 I bet some of you can think about a recent meeting or presentation that put you to sleep.
 Hopefully, you were not the person who was leading it!

-Trust me, you do not want to be one of those people who ineffectively communicates because it is a waste of everyone’s time.
-This may be painful for you to hear but it is the truth.
+Trust me, you do not want to be one of those people who ineffectively communicate because it is a waste of everyone’s time.
+It may be painful for you to hear but, unfortunately, it is the truth.
 If I don’t tell you exactly how it is, what good am I to all of you?
 I would literally be worthless…

-This all sounds great, but what does the art of commanding an audience look like in a simply digestible format?
+This all sounds great, but what does the art of commanding an audience look like in a simple digestible format?

 1. Know what the hell you are talking about.
 Please.

-If you do not really know what you are talking about, you will have no confidence in yourself and everyone will know it.
-There is no reason to set yourself up for failure here.
-Do your research, get some experience, or invest some time talking with experts who can educate you on your subject matter.
+If you do not really know what you are talking about, you will have no confidence in yourself.
+What’s worse… everyone will know it!
+There is no reason to set yourself up for failure.
+Do your research.
+Get some experience.
+Invest some time talking with experts who can educate you on your subject matter.
 There is nothing more irritating than someone who is talking to you from a position of expertise or authority who has no actual experience with what they are talking about.
-I realize that sometimes you get blindly thrust into these situations and in that case, just give it your best effort.
-When you have a planned opportunity to engage an audience, give them the best you have to offer because they really do deserve that.
+I realize that sometimes you get blindly thrust into these situations.
+If that is the case, just give it your best effort.
+When you have a planned opportunity to engage an audience, give them the best you have to offer.
+They really do deserve that.

 2. Tell stories.